Amazon Business Analytics for AI Workflows

 Table of Contents

 A common operating sequence goes like this.
-A brand sees strong sponsored performance on a SKU, wants to raise bids, then checks stock and realizes the answer depends on sell-through, inbound shipments, Buy Box ownership, and margin after fees.
+A brand sees strong sponsored performance on a SKU, wants to raise bids, then checks stock and realizes the answer depends on sell-through, inbound shipments, Featured Offer status, and margin after fees.
 None of those live in one clean operational view.

 The problem is that native Amazon analytics are built more for report access than for cross-domain execution.
 Seller Central is useful for human review, but not for repeated machine reads across multiple domains.
 Ads interfaces show campaign outcomes, but they don't answer fulfillment questions.
 Operational data exists, but it often arrives in separate schemas and at different speeds.